NJ Transit cancels 11 trains on Tuesday with no explanation

 Line said her train was "so unsafely crowded that someone passed out on the floor.
 Thankfully, she came to and the conductor handled it perfectly and made sure there were medics waiting at Hoboken."

-Neither NJ Transit nor Transportation Commissioner Diane Gutierrez-Scaccetti have returned messages about the cancellations.
+Transportation Commissioner Diane Gutierrez-Scaccetti did not return a message about the cancellations.
 Gutierrez-Scaccetti is also NJ Transit's chairwoman.

 The following trains were canceled on Tuesday: